dylanwalsh-ie/dylanwalsh-ie/README.md

 </p>

 ### 🚀 My Featured Projects
-Here are a few projects I'm proud of.
-You can find more on my [portfolio website](https://dylanwalsh-ie.github.io/)!
+Here are a few projects i've completed as of recent.
+There's always more to come! you can run these on my [portfolio website](https://dylanwalsh-ie.github.io/)!

 | Project Name | Description | Technologies Used |
 | :--- | :--- | :--- |